How to Care for Leopard Geckos: Housing, Diet, Natural History, and More

 For over 30 years, Leopard Geckos have been one of the most commonly kept reptile species, as well as the most popular gecko species.
 Even today, their popularity has not died down for obvious reasons.
-Leos, as they are affectionately know as, are one of the best species for those new to keeping reptiles due to their generally calm demeanor, easy care, and availability.
+Leos, as they are affectionately called, are one of the best species for those new to keeping reptiles due to their generally calm demeanor, easy care, and availability.

 Leopard geckos, or Eublepharis macularius, originate from the dry, rocky regions of Afghanistan, Pakistan, and some parts of India.
 They are a nocturnal species by nature, and can be quite active at night.
 Leos can live up to 20 years in captivity, and generally attain lengths of 8-10 inches.
 Females are generally smaller, and weighing at an average of 50-60 grams.
 Males are larger, and can weigh 70-80 grams.
 Their size makes them the perfect size for most beginners since they are large enough to handle without worrying about hurting them, yet not so large that they appear intimidating.

-Housing and Habitat Requirements
+2. Housing and Habitat Requirements

-Diet and Nutritional Needs
+3. Diet and Nutritional Needs

-Handling and Temperament
+4. Handling and Temperament

 Leopard geckos are an excellent choice of reptile to own, whether you've never owned a pet before, or have owned reptiles all your life.
 Their hardiness, personalities, ease of care, and the huge number of morphs available will continue to keep Leos at the top of the list for the most popular reptiles in captivity.
 Always continue to research and gain more knowledge of your pet, even after you purchase it.
 Joining forums, and keeping in touch with those who may be more experienced than you is an excellent way to keep up on the best ways to care for your animal.
 Remember that when you take an animal into your possession, it relies solely on you for the care it needs.
 So remember to treat it with respect and understanding.